 - Politics and Economy: SPANISH 438 (Economy and Politics in Latin America/Spain), or an upper-level course in Latin American politics and/or economy, approved by an advisor.
 Note: courses in this area are usually found in the departments of Political Science, Sociology, and Spanish.

 The remainder of the 30 credits may be drawn from courses, from any department, that deal with Latin America and the Caribbean; including up to 4 credits of Quechua or Nahuatl language.
 Study Abroad coursework may be used toward the major with approval from an advisor.

 Application for an Honors plan is usually made at the beginning of the third year.
 Participation requires a 3.5 GPA in all LACS coursework and a 3.4 overall GPA.
 Graduation with Honors is recommended for students who complete all College and LACS graduation requirements, maintain a 3.5 major GPA, 3.4 overall GPA, and write a substantial LACS Senior Thesis that is judged worthy of Honors designation by the thesis advisor and at least one other faculty reader.
 An Honors plan is not limited to students who have been in the College Honors Program in the first and second years.
 LACS Honors candidates will enroll in LACS 399 during their thesis writing semester.
 More details about the Senior Thesis and about applying for LACS Honors may be obtained from the LACS Honors advisor.

-The first meeting with an advisor should be scheduled during the second term of the sophomore year to declare the major.
 Appointments can be made using the Advising Appointment System.
 Visit the International Institute website for more about II undergraduate advising.